Skip to content

 Q: What extra help, if any, should we put in place for our pupils around the time they complete the survey, in case the questions bring support-needs to light?

-A: We recommend that during the window when your pupils/young people complete the survey you work with staff within your school (such as Heads of Year or Pastoral Leads) or college (i.e. Student Welfare Leads / Advisors) and external staff (i.e. Educational Psychologists / Youth Counselling Team / Mental Health Support Team) to ensure there is the opportunity for young people to be able to speak to a trusted adult.
+A: We recommend that you have identified one or more link teachers so that when your students/young people complete the survey they will be informed that there are trusted adults and/or counsellors ready to support and listen to students and they need to be contacted (such as Heads of Year or Pastoral Leads, Student Welfare Leads / Advisors) and external staff (i.e. Educational Psychologists / Youth Counselling Team / Mental Health Support Team).

-Before completing the survey, pupils/young people are also shown a short presentation about the questions.
+Before completing the survey, students/young people are also shown a short presentation about the questions.
 This includes information about sources of support.

-A: We are working on creating a tailored special schools survey, which might be more appropriate for your school.
-We are aiming to have it ready in summer 2023.
-Please email oxwell@psych.ox.ac.uk if your school would like to take part in this, or would like to discuss further.
+A: We have a tailored non-mainstream / special schools survey, which might be more appropriate for your school.
+Please email oxwell@psych.ox.ac.uk if your school would like information about how to take part.